Public service hours: 9:00 a.m. – 4:45 p.m. Monday through Friday, and 9:00 a.m. – 4:00 p.m. on the second Saturday of each month.

 Briefcases, computer cases, rolling bags, luggage, backpacks, camera bags, large purses, fanny packs, parcels, musical instrument cases, shopping bags, etc., must be placed in a locker.
 Patrons are responsible for locker keys and, if needed, a fee will be charged for replacement.

+Researchers using archival materials can request items to be photocopied by completing the Reproduction Request Form.
 While copies of archival materials may be requested, please be aware that due to factors including size and condition, not all archival items can be photocopied.
 Staff will determine their suitability for photocopying.

 While we do not provide scan on demand services, researchers may take non-flash photographs of archival material with personal cameras, cell phones or other devices with cameras.
 A scanner is available upon request for scanning letter-sized documents.
 Personal scanners, however, are not permitted.
 Photographic material cannot be scanned by patrons, but non-flash photography is permitted.
 Many of the images from our Prints and Photographs Collection have already been digitized for use by patrons.

 Researchers can request digital copies of photographic material, maps, select audio and film, and oversize items that are not suitable for photocopies by completing the Reproduction Request Form.
 Certain formats have limits to the number of digitization requests per patron at one time:

 - 5 images of items up to 11" x 17" (including photographic material)

 - 3 single-page oversize items (larger than 11" x 17")